 Skip to content

 For convenience, the DevEx team provisions key vaults for customers to use for Tower to communicate with servers but the service principal is owned by DevEx.
-Customers can set up their own keyvaults separately.
+Customers can set up their own key vaults separately.

 Credentials and Secrets Management in Tower#

-Secrets in AWX are configured in 'Credentials'
+Secrets in Tower are configured in 'Credentials'

 General guidelines for secrets management in Tower: